 Contact Tel: 782-982-4000

-This month’s meeting will feature a special presentation about the Chevrolet Bolt EV electric car that will be making its Nevada debut during August 2017.
+This month’s meeting featured a special presentation about the Chevrolet Bolt EV electric car that will be making its Nevada debut during September 2017.

 Latest happenings at Las Vegas Electric Vehicle Association during June and July 2017:

 1. Installation for LVEVA Officer Positions: Lloyd Reece will continue as President and Treasurer while Justin Steele replaces Evan Eskelson as Vice-President.
 Stan Hanel will take over as Secretary for website administration and social media communications.

 2. Media coverage:

 Las Vegas Review-Journal with video featuring LVEVA President Lloyd Reece demonstrating the operation of his Nissan LEAF: